Featuring over 50 family-friendly natural and cultural attractions Xcaret Park is one of the best attractions in the Mayan Riviera.

 If you plan on eating a meal while at Xcaret, the Xcaret Plus package will likely save you money.
 There are 1-2 inexpensive restaurants which can be cheaper separately, but for most of the restaurants, the Xcaret Plus package will be cheaper than paying separately (especially with the 10-15% online discount).

 If you are traveling with smaller kids, you may want to eat lunch a bit early, as we did.
 Most of the restaurants within Xcaret open at noon or later, but the following restaurants are open earlier:

 - La Orquídea Coffee Shop opens at 8:30am.
 Located near the park entrance, you can enjoy a buffet Mexican breakfast or lunch.
 We ate here and were lucky enough to catch the tail end of their breakfast buffet for our lunch.
 We loved it!
 It was also quite affordable compared to the other restaurants we saw.
-If you plan to eat here, don't buy the food & beverage package as it won't pay off.

 - El Manglar Restaurant opens at 11am.
 Located close to the Natural Pools, at the exit of the Underground Rivers, this seafood restaurant specializes in the food of the Mexican Pacific.

 - La Península Restaurant opens at 11:30am.
 Located in the northern part of the Park, opposite to the Dolphin Swim area, this international buffet has a strong emphasis on seafood, including a sushi bar.

 Xcaret Approved Sunscreen

 To protect the natural balance of the water ecosystem within the park, Xcaret has a policy of requiring the use biodegradable sunscreen (containing titanium oxide and zinc oxide).